Director: Rudolph Cartier

 Availability: SDR (now part of SWR) has been contacted by a research assistant (Detective T) and, unfortunately, no recording/copy has been preserved.
 And despite a thorough search, no production stills or screenshots are known to exist.

 Synopsis: The 30 minute play, specially written for television by Scottish writer, Duncan Ross, takes place in a pub in Yorkshire.
 Marius plays Lester Hockley, a man blind from birth.
 Lester has been secretary to a deceased artist, Paul Stanton, whose character and work are being discussed by the regulars in the pub that night.

-Trivia: It is unknown if a copy of this production still exists but, knowing the BBC, it is highly unlikely.
+Availability: It is unknown if a copy of this production still exists but, knowing the BBC, it is highly unlikely.